mrismanaziz/Reforestation/README.md

-## I fear for the calendar, its days are numbered.
+## How are false teeth like stars?
+They come out at night!